Children’s Spectacle Subsidy

 If you have any questions about the spectacle subsidy, please contact Enable New Zealand:

-You can also find more detailed information on the Enable website: Request Whaikaha children's spectacle subsidy services external URL
+You can also find the Children's Spectacle Subsidy manual, clinical guidelines and more information and resources on the Enable website: Request Whaikaha children's spectacle subsidy services external URL